golubitsky/blog/_posts/2022-07-18-About-complexity.md

 ---
 title: "About complexity"
-tags: music schoenberg complexity harmony
+tags: music schoenberg complexity harmony schoenberg-theory-of-harmony
 ---

 > Harmony — balance — does not mean fixity of inactive factors, but equilibrium of the most intense energies.